-- 155. Power to appoint polling places-(1) In respect of each election, the Governor-General may from time to time, subject to subsections (2) to (4) of this section, appoint polling places for any district, and may revoke, alter, or add to any such appointment. - (2) The polling places appointed for any district may include polling places that are not within the limits of that district. - (3) No polling place shall be appointed in any licensed premises under the Sale of Liquor Act 1989. - (4) At least 6 polling places within the limits of each district shall have access that is suitable for persons who are physically disabled.
+155. Power to appoint polling places-(1) In respect of each election, the Governor-General may from time to time, subject to subsections (2) to (4) of this section, appoint polling places for any district, and may revoke, alter, or add to any such appointment.

+(2) The polling places appointed for any district may include polling places that are not within the limits of that district.

+[(3) No polling place shall be appointed in any licensed premises under the Sale of Liquor Act 1989 that will, at any time on polling day, be open for the sale, supply, or consumption of liquor.]

+(4) At least [12] polling places within the limits of each district shall have access that is suitable for persons who are physically disabled.